material-components/material-components-android/docs/components/BottomAppBar.md

 </style>
 ```

-or using the styles in the layout (affects only this bottom app bar and FAB):
+Use the styles in the layout, which affects only this bottom app bar and FAB:

 ```xml
 <com.google.android.material.bottomappbar.BottomAppBar